Nazi gold: Merkers Mine

 Advancing north from Frankfurt, the U.S. Third Army cut into the future Soviet zone when it occupied the western tip of Thuringia.
-On 4 April 1945 the 90th Infantry Division took Merkers, a few kilometres inside the border in Thuringia.
+On 4 April 1945, the 90th Infantry Division took Merkers, a few kilometres inside the border in Thuringia.
 On the morning of the 6th, two military policemen, Private First Class (PFC) Clyde Harmon and PFC Anthony Kline, enforcing the customary orders against civilian circulation during an evening curfew, stopped two women on a road outside Merkers.
-Since both were French displaced persons, with one of them pregnant attempting to find a doctor, the military policemen decided to bring them back to PFC Richard C. Mootz.
+Since both were French displaced persons, with one of them pregnant and attempting to find a doctor, the military policemen decided to bring them back to PFC Richard C. Mootz.
 Luckily for Mootz, he and the women had something in common: they could all speak German.
 While getting to know them better and escorting them back into the town, they passed the entrance to the Kaiseroda salt mine in Merkers.

 The two women told Mootz that the mine contained gold stored by the Germans, along with other treasures.
 Once back in his unit, he attempted to tell three other officers, but they weren't interested in listening.
 He called other military personnel; by noon, the story had passed on up to the chief of staff and the division's G-5 officer, Lt.
 Col. William A. Russell, who, in a few hours, had the news confirmed by other DPs and by a British sergeant who had been employed in the mine as a prisoner of war and had helped unload the gold.
 Russell also turned up an assistant director of the National Gallery in Berlin who admitted he was in Merkers to care for paintings stored in the mine.